 Virtual Reality, or VR, is the use of computer technology to create a simulated environment which can be explored in 360 degrees.
 Unlike traditional interfaces, VR places the user inside the virtual environment to give an immersive experience.

 To allow this feeling of presence, a VR headset is used, such as the ones available for borrow at OISE Library.
 Other notable examples of VR headsets include Oculus Rift, Samsung Gear VR, HTC Vive, Google Daydream View, or Google Cardboard.
 These headsets remove vision of the real world and provide video to each eye allowing for depth of vision.
 This technology is then supported by head and body tracking to connect the virtual world to what the user is seeing.
-Stay tuned, you can soon borrow VR equipment from the OISE Library!

 While the term virtual reality may be used to describe different types of immersive experiences or altered reality experiences, it is not the same as augmented reality.